awsdocs/elb-application-load-balancers-user-guide/doc_source/create-application-load-balancer.md

 1. For **Listeners**, the default is a listener that accepts HTTP traffic on port 80\.
 You can keep the default listener settings, modify the protocol, or modify the port\.
 Choose **Add** to add another listener \(for example, an HTTPS listener\)\.

-1. For **Availability Zones**, select at least two Availability Zones from your VPC\.
-If there is one subnet for an Availability Zone, it is selected\.
-If there is more than one subnet for an Availability Zone, select one of the subnets\.
-You can select only one subnet per Availability Zone\.
+1. Select one subnet per zone to enable\.
 If you enabled dual\-stack mode for the load balancer, select subnets with associated IPv6 CIDR blocks\.
+You can specify one of the following:
+   + Subnets from at least two Availability Zones
+   + Subnets from one or more Local Zones
+   + One Outpost subnet

 1. \(Optional\) You can use **Add\-on services**, **AWS Global Accelerator** to create an accelerator and associate the load balancer with the accelerator\.